Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

-A forth consideration, albeit less field tested (it does show lab results though) is Usnea, which from my experience should only be administered in a "Fish Bath" form for 30 minutes.
+A fifth consideration, albeit less field tested (it does show lab results though) is Usnea, which from my experience should only be administered in a "Fish Bath" form for 30 minutes.
 Methylene Blue should also be used in this bath, but no other antibiotics should be used in this bath with Usena.

 These baths can be rotated; meaning one bath with Usena and Methylene Blue and the next bath with MB along with one or two of the other antibiotics, then back to the Usnea

 Usnea is best as a used as a bath ALONG with an in tank treatment with one of the first three noted medications (or better hospital tank).